kedro-org/kedro/docs/source/nodes_and_pipelines/run_a_pipeline.md

     neccessary data exists.
     """

-    def create_default_data_set(self, ds_name: str) -> AbstractDataSet:
+    def create_default_data_set(self, ds_name: str) -> AbstractDataset:
         """Factory method for creating the default data set for the runner.

         Args:
             ds_name: Name of the missing data set
         Returns:
-            An instance of an implementation of AbstractDataSet to be used for all unregistered data sets.
+            An instance of an implementation of AbstractDataset to be used for all unregistered data sets.

         """